thehyve/transmartApp-doc/source/advanced_workflow.rst

 number data.
 The testing is recommended to be performed on high-dimensional data nodes containing chromosomal region information.

-To begin the analysis, see *Running the Analyses* on page 46, then perform the following steps.
+To begin the analysis, see `Running the Analyses`_, then perform the following steps.

+To perform an aCGH Survival Analysis:

 #.
-To perform an aCGH Survival Analysis:

-   1. Click the **Advanced Workflow** tab, then open the **Analysis** menu.
+Click the **Advanced Workflow** tab, then open the **Analysis** menu.

-   2. Select **aCGH Survival Analysis**.
+#.
+Select **aCGH Survival Analysis**.

     The Variable Selection section appears.

-   3. Define the following variables:
+#.
+Define the following variables:

     -  **Region**: A high-dimensional data node containing the chromosomal regions.

     -  **Survival Time**: A numerical data node containing survival time of interest (for example: Overall Survival [days]).

     -  **Censoring Variable**: A categorical data node indicating status subjects in which the selected event in survival time did NOT happen (for example, for Overall Survival Time, the Censoring Variable to select is Alive).

     -  **Alteration type**: The type of chromosomal alteration used to test association to survival (gains, losses, both).

     -  **Permutations**: The significance of the p-values is evaluated through permutations, and a false discovery rate is calculated.
 At least 10,000 permutations are recommended for final calculations.
        This will require a significant amount of time.
 (Permutations can be lowered for exploratory purposes.)

-   1. Click **Run Analysis**.
-As this may take a while, users are advised to select the option **Run Job in Background** in the popup window.
+#.
+Click **Run Analysis**.
+As this may take a while, users are
+    advised to select the option **Run Job in Background** in the popup window.
 The analysis can be retrieved at a later time in the **Analysis Jobs** tab.

 #.
 Results appear in two sections:

-   1. The chromosomal regions present in the high-dimensional data node are shown in a table, appended with p-values and false discovery rates.
+    -   The chromosomal regions present in the high-dimensional data node are shown in a table, appended with p-values and false discovery rates.

-   2. You can sort through the chromosomal regions, click on a region of interest and press the button **Show Survival Plot**.
+    -   You can sort through the chromosomal regions, click on a region of interest and press the button **Show Survival Plot**.
 This will plot the survival curve for that particular region (see example below).

-You can also opt to click **Download Result**, in which case both the table and all survival plots are obtained.
+#.
+You can also opt to click **Download Result**, in which case both the
+    table and all survival plots are obtained.

 |image97|

 **Reference**
     Wiel et al. (2005) "CGHMultiArray: exact p-values for multi-array comparative genomic hybridization data." *Bioinformatics* 21: 3193-3194.

 Box Plot with ANOVA
 ~~~~~~~~~~~~~~~~~~~~